kritiagarwal13/kritiagarwal13/README.md

 **About Me 🤷🏻‍♀️**

-• 👩🏻‍💻 Currently on the exciting journey of becoming a Full Stack Developer.
+• 👩🏻‍💻 Currently on the exciting journey of becoming a Full Stack Developer

-• 🌱 Elevating my software development skills with MERN Stack 🚀
+• 🚀 Elevating my software development skills with MERN Stack

-• 🔭 Exploring the fascinating realm of Open Source projects.
+• 🔭 Exploring the fascinating realm of Open Source projects

+• 🌱 Diving deep into SwiftUI and Unit Testing

 • 📖 Love reading and story-telling